AmiriddinDev/AmiriddinDev/README.md

 Here are some ideas to get you started: <br>

-👋 Hi, I’m Amiriddin Kholmatov Akhmadovich
+👋 Hi, I’m Amiriddin Kholmatov Akhmadovich <br>
 🔭 I’m currently working on ... <br>
 🌱 I’m currently learning <br>
 👯 I’m looking to collaborate on ... <br>